 Senators also discussed bike-related issues on campus during the meeting.
 Senator Evan Gerson ’27 recommended drafting an open letter to the Dartmouth administration about a lack of bike lanes, which he called an “infrastructure emergency.”

 In a closed session after the open meeting, Senator Heath Monsma ’25 was removed from office in a vote of 12-0-3, Odigbo wrote in an email statement to The Dartmouth.
 An impeachment vote for another unnamed senator for lack of attendance was postponed.
-According to the DSG constitution, senators will be “automatically impeached” for missing three meetings throughout a term.
+According to the DSG constitution, senators will be “automatically impeached” for three unexcused absences from meetings throughout a term.

 Monsma did not respond to a request for comment.